PeakSat/yamcs-instance/README.md

 Telecommands can be sent through the "Commanding" section on YAMCS web interface.

+## Instances

+In the **yamcs.yaml** file (located in yamcs-instance/src/main/yamcs/etc) three instances are currently being loaded when yamcs starts, the OBC, the ADCS and the COMMS instance.
+Each one of them is configured appropriately for the respective subsystem and the operator can choose which instance they want to work with from yamcs' web interface.
+The file for each instance's configuration is the **yamcs.subsystemName.yaml**.

 ## Data-Links

-In yamcs.myproject.yaml file (located in yamcs-instance/src/main/yamcs/etc), six Data-Links are implemented sending and receiving data in different ports.
+In each **yamcs.subsystemName.yaml** file (located in yamcs-instance/src/main/yamcs/etc), five Data-Links are implemented sending and receiving data in different ports.
 Every time a packet gets sent or received, the count of the respective data-link is increased.

 * Telemetry Data-Links
-    * "CAN-bus", receiving data through port 10017
+    * "COMMS-UART", receiving data through port 10013.
-    * "ADCS-UART", receiving data through port 10016
+    * "COMMS", receiving data and more specifically frames through port 10014.
-    * "OBC-UART", receiving data through port 10015
+    * "OBC-UART", receiving data through port 10015.
-    * "UDP_COMMS", receiving data through port 10014
+    * "ADCS-UART", receiving data through port 10016.

 * Telecommanding Data-Links
-    * "tcp-out", sending data at port 10025
+    * "tcp-out", which is common for all instances and is sending data at port 10025.

-For now, simulator.py sends randomly packets to all three TCP TM Data-Links and custom frames to the UDP_COMMS link.
+For now, simulator.py sends randomly packets to all three TCP TM Data-Links and custom frames to the COMMS link.

 ## Mission Database